The Prophet ﷺ said, “No people ever went astray, after they were guided, except that they were overcome by arguing”. [at-Tirmithi]

 Now don’t be alarmed, you should have seen this coming but you were preoccupied worrying about everyone else except yourselves.
 Some of you even believed them when they said you cannot be yourself, think for yourself, do for yourself, or even love yourself.
 Some of you believed it when it was said that its not necessary to build your own masaajid, establish your own local communities, and to be honest, there was some Kool-Aid served and yes, some of us did take the drink.
 So while many of you were trying to figure this out, the new American Muslims, through their powerful organizations, began to speak for you (even though they don’t know you), tell you what issues should have priority, and even out the kindness of their hearts offered you a new identity.
 Now isn’t that nice.

 It is appreciated that you were kind enough to put your own issues and more immediate needs on hold, such as family issues, building Islamic schools for your children, building masaajid in your neighborhood where you live, addressing poverty issues were you live, crime in your communities where you live, and partnering with people and organizations where you live, just to support the causes of the international Muslim community.
 That was darn good of you.
 Your service and commitment to the causes and agendas of Muslim peoples all around the world is duly noted.
 You championed Palestine, you championed Egypt and the Arab spring — which ended up being the Arab nightmare — you championed Darfur, you championed Libya, and when they told you to curse Gadhafi, you cursed him.
 When they told you to worry about ISIS, you started to worry, even though we have the strongest military in the world to handle ISIS.
 All in all, your dedication and your commitment to the greater good of the world’s Muslims is admirable.
 It would have been needed if the world’s Muslims were just as concerned about you.
 Sadly they aren’t, except for a few.
-Today’s American converts to Islam will be remembered and recorded in the annals of history.
+Today’s American converts to Islam will risk being remembered and recorded in the annals of history as a distracted mob of people.
 At one point in history there was a need for you by the greater body of Muslims, and there is still a need for you in photo ops, cameo appearances, and of course a must item for every mega masjid to have at least 1 or 2 token African American or Caucasian Muslims.
 However, at this point the convert community has outlived our usefulness to the larger community of the new American Muslims.

 Yes converts, you are on your own but you are not by yourselves

 So dear convert community, understand that you are on your own.
 However, you are not by yourselves.
-Remember that it was Allah who guided you to Islam, and it was His divine will that you become a Muslim.
-He didn’t do it because He wanted you to to be a colony in your own country, or a slave to anyone else besides Him.
-Allah did not bring you to Islam simply to fight the same fights, argue the same arguments, and perpetuate the same bigotries that have plagued Muslims worldwide.
-He didn’t guide you to Islam to buy into anyone’s sect, schism, or parochial version of Islam, or to become second class Muslims in your own country.
-He didn’t bring you into Islam to ague back and forth with islamophobes while your children are dying in the streets, or to spend your time trying to change people’s hearts, when you could be working on your own hearts.
+Remember that it was Allah who guided us to Islam, and it was His divine will that we become a Muslim.
+He didn’t do it because He wanted you to to be a Muslim colony in your own country, or a slave to anyone else besides Him.
+Allah did not bring us to Islam simply to fight the same fights, argue the same arguments, and perpetuate the same bigotries that have plagued Muslims worldwide.
+He didn’t guide us to Islam to buy into anyone’s sect, schism, or parochial version of Islam, or to become second class Muslims in your own country.
+He didn’t bring you into Islam to ague back and forth with islamophobes while your children are dying in the streets, or to spend our time trying to change people’s hearts, when you could be working on your own hearts.
 Allah called you to Islam to lift you, to purify you, to dignify you, to strengthen you, and for you to be true to the principle that religion belongs to Allah, it is for His sake, and that we worship Allah alone without partners.
 Believe that He will continue to guide you if you remain true to Him.
 You must realize that you are free to think, free to challenge, free to ask questions, free to resist any so-called Islamic authority that is not of your ranks and who does not represent your best interests.

 I do see light on the horizon.
 It has to start with raising consciousness which is what many of us are working to do.
-Once African American Muslims and converts realize that that they are free to work in their own self-interests according to Islam, without looking at things through the lenses of immigrant Muslims who mean well, but in most cases do not have a clue about our needs, then we will be better off.
+Once Black American Muslims and converts realize that that they are free to work in their own self-interests according to Islam, without looking at things through the lenses of immigrant Muslims who mean well, but in most cases do not have a clue about our needs, then we will be better off.
 This is not meant in any way as a slight towards immigrant Muslims; we are all brothers and sisters in islam, at least on paper we are.
 It is simply the reality of our condition and it is not a matter of placing blame on this or that group.
-Muslims come to this county to make a better life for themselves and their children, they have their own pre-existing mindsets, emotional and historical issues and dysfunctions, biases, and challenges, and African American Muslims have their own as well.
+Muslims come to this county to make a better life for themselves and their children, they have their own pre-existing mindsets, emotional and historical issues and dysfunctions, biases, and challenges, and Black American Muslims have their own as well.
 However, we have enough problems already than to take on other people’s dysfunctions as our own while forgetting our own condition.
 Then there is the issue of Muslim politics in America; a vicious, I mean vicious cycle of power wrangling, misrepresentation, opportunism.
 True, many of us are simply naïve to the realities of Muslim history, and the way that Blacks are treated and have been placed in many Muslim societies, even until this very day.
 There is light at the end of the tunnel because Allah is Light, but this is a uphill struggle and many of our people do not yet know or believe that they are free and their are many others who fear that indigenous Muslims would wake up.